High-Risk Business Loans: The Essential Guide

 What are High-Risk Business Loans?

-The term “high-risk business loan” refers to any financing package offered to businesses that lenders consider risky.
+High-risk business loans are specifically designed for borrowers who are considered risky by lenders.
+The term “high-risk business loan” refers to any small business funding option offered to businesses that lenders consider risky.
+These alternative funding options allow companies to borrow money they otherwise couldn’t access.
 Factors that could make a lender view a business as risky include poor credit scores, inconsistent revenue, or being in a volatile industry.

-Getting unsecured high-risk loans is possible, which means they don’t require collateral.
+Securing unsecured high-risk loans is possible, meaning they don’t require collateral.
 However, unsecured loans will usually have higher interest rates and fees.
 In addition, lenders that offer unsecured loans might still require a lien on the business or a personal guarantee.

-A blanket lien, also called a UCC-lien, allows lenders to come after any business asset in the case of a borrower default.
+A blanket lien, also called a UCC lien, allows lenders to come after any business asset in the case of a borrower’s default.
 A personal guarantee means that you’re personally responsible for repaying the loan, which circumvents limited liability protections.
 If you default, the lender can come after your personal assets to recoup its losses.

 Despite the costs, small business owners will turn to high-risk loans when they can’t qualify for conventional financing.
 The funding can still help businesses maintain operations or expand.
 These loans are usually short-term solutions to solve an immediate funding need or take advantage of a time-sensitive opportunity.